ClickHouse/ClickHouse/docs/en/operations/settings/permissions-for-queries.md

 The following settings regulate user permissions by the type of query:

--   [readonly](#settings_readonly) — Restricts permissions for all types of queries except DDL queries.
+-   [readonly](#settings_readonly) — Restricts permissions for Write and DDL queries, and selectively on Change settings queries.
 -   [allow_ddl](#settings_allow_ddl) — Restricts permissions for DDL queries.

 `KILL QUERY` can be performed with any settings.

 ## readonly {#settings_readonly}

-Restricts permissions for reading data, write data and change settings queries.
+Restricts permissions for read data, write data, and change settings queries.

 See how the queries are divided into types [above](#permissions_for_queries).